pactflow/docs.pactflow.io/website/docs/docs/bi-directional-contract-testing/publishing.md

 ## Publishing the Consumer Contract to PactFlow

 Publishing a consumer contract is the same as publishing a regular Pact.
-For details on publishing pact files to PactFlow, refer to [Sharing Pacts with the Pact Broker (https://docs.pact.io/getting_started/sharing_pacts).
+For details on publishing pact files to PactFlow, refer to [Sharing Pacts with the Pact Broker](https://docs.pact.io/getting_started/sharing_pacts).

 ## Publishing the Provider Contract + Results to PactFlow